SR

 Arrack (අරක්කු)

-A spirit distilled from the sap of the coconut flower, often mixed with water or fruit juice.
+Spirit distilled from the sap of the coconut flower, Sri Lanka's national alcoholic beverage.
+Often mixed with water, ginger beer, or fruit juice.
+The distinctive flavor comes from coconut flower sap fermentation and distillation.

 Serving: Neat, with water, or in cocktails